Backup and restore in Azure Cosmos DB for PostgreSQL

 APPLIES TO: Azure Cosmos DB for PostgreSQL (powered by the Citus database extension to PostgreSQL)

-At least once a day, Azure Cosmos DB for PostgreSQL takes snapshot backups of data files and the database transaction log.
 The backups allow you to restore a server to any point in time within the retention period.
 (The retention period is currently 35 days for all clusters.)
 All backups are encrypted using AES 256-bit encryption.

 Backup files can't be exported.
 They may only be used for restore operations in Azure Cosmos DB for PostgreSQL.

 Azure Cosmos DB for PostgreSQL supports the following backup redundancy options.